 Attach a Copy of Form CC-C or/and Form CC-IT of the Original Request.
 Include the entire original CC-C or CC-IT forms.
-Be sure to specify "Original" at the top in bold letters.
+Be sure to specify "Original" at the top in bold letters with the original date submitted to the CDC.

 Attach a New Completed Form CC-C or/and CC-IT, Page 1, "Project Cost and Approval Sheet" ONLY.
 Include a "Project Cost and Approval Sheet" from Form CC-C or Form CC-IT, which reflects the requested supplemental changes.
-Be sure to specify "Supplemental" at the top in bold letters.
+Be sure to specify "Supplemental" with the current date at the top in bold letters.